donzpixelz/lemp/README.md

 You may also choose to update the ip in the Vagrantfile.

+You will also need packer and vagrant installed on your host machine along with the following vagrant plugins:

     vagrant-auto_network    # vagrant plugin install vagrant-auto_network
     vagrant-digitalocean    # vagrant plugin install vagrant-digitalocean